ppkantorski/Ultrahand-Overlay/README.md

 ## Features

-Ultrahand is a Tesla overlay that provides powerful functionality through its custom interpretive programming language similar to Shell/BASH.
+Ultrahand is a Tesla menu replacement that provides powerful functionality usage of its own custom interpretive programming language with commands similar to Shell/BASH.

 It offers the following features:

 - Create Directories:
   - Effortlessly create directories on your SD card by specifying the directory path.
 Ultrahand will handle the creation process for you.